zhouyl/flowblade/docs/components/buttons/icon-button.md

 # IconButton

 Icon button component for displaying icon-only buttons.
+IconButton provides a compact way to create icon-only buttons with support for various sizes, variants, and colors.

 ## Basic Usage